webwhiz-ai/sdk/README.md

 ## Installation

 WebWhiz SDK is available on NPM, CDNs, and GitHub.
-You can use any of the following method to download WebWhiz SDK.

 -   [NPM](https://www.npmjs.com/) - NPM is a package manager for the JavaScript programming language.
 You can install `webwhiz` using the following